Dental Implant Surgery Schaumburg IL

 The Diagnostic Procedure

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, Drs.
-Han or Jang will address your specific needs and considerations.Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+Han, Jang or Petrungaro will address your specific needs and considerations.Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
 We will also discuss fees and insurance at this time.
 There are many types of insurance plans, and coverage for implants is varied.
 We will be happy to assist you in obtaining any benefits to which you may be entitled.
 We use the most advanced technology for diagnosis and treatment plan for dental implants.

 Our practice uses the Most Advanced Digital Imaging Cone Beam CT for All Dental Implant Patients.